 Because of this, I can’t say for sure how much snow would be lost in disassembling and reassembling the tree each year.
 I would imagine quite a lot – maybe even half.

 I doubt all of the snow would fall off though.
 And what did fall off, could be easily cleaned up as you pack away the tree.

 Even without packing our tree into a tiny box, we did lose some snow between decorating it, undecorating it, and then moving it to the basement.
 I would say we lost 1/4 to 1/3 of the flocking I had originally added.

 Obviously these two pictures aren’t showing the exact same branch, but you get the idea.
 After a year of use and then storage, it was looking a little ragged.

-So this year before I brought it back upstairs, I added more.
-I still had plenty of flocking powder left over from last year so I pulled it back out and added more all over the tree and I still have maybe 1/4 of the 5 lb box left.
+I added more all over the tree and I still have maybe 1/4 of the 5 lb box left.
 Adding extra flocking probably took 30 – 45 minutes.

 Personally, I would probably skip it if you think your pet may try to eat it.
 Also, if you are worried about your pet tracking flocking powder all over the house, that could also be a problem.